 Each Class A Share is entitled to one (1) vote and each Class B Share is entitled to twenty (20) votes.
 The holders of Shares having a majority of the votes that could be cast by the holders of all Shares, present in person or represented by proxy, will constitute a quorum at the Annual Meeting.
 Abstentions will be treated as Shares that are present and entitled to vote for purposes of determining the presence of a quorum.
 If a broker indicates on the proxy that it does not have discretionary authority as to certain Shares to vote on a particular matter, those Shares will be considered as present and entitled to vote for purposes of determining the presence of a quorum.
-If a B Common Stock and 139,852 shares of Class A Common Stock.
+As of March 1, 2005, the Yeager family members own all 662,296 shares of Class B Common Stock and 139,852 shares of Class A Common Stock.
 Consequently, the Yeager family controls approximately 58.2% of the voting power of the Company on all matters presented for stockholder action.
 The Yeager family members are parties to a stockholders' agreement, pursuant to which they have agreed to vote all of their shares of Class B Common Stock in accordance with the vote of the holders of a majority of such shares.